Second British Invasion: Reaction

 Explaining why another British Invasion was taking place, one record-industry insider stated, "For whatever psychological reason, there is a very vocal and influential Anglophile rock audience that salivates to hits from abroad."
 All of this activity and the unusually high turnover of artists in the charts caused a sense of upheaval in the US.
-Commentators in the mainstream media credited MTV and the British acts with bringing color and energy back to pop music that had been missing since the 1960s, while rock journalists were generally hostile to the phenomenon because they felt it represented image over content and that the "English haircut bands" had not paid their dues.
+Commentators in the mainstream media credited MTV and the British acts with bringing colour and energy back to pop music that had been missing since the 1960s, while rock journalists were generally hostile to the phenomenon because they felt it represented image over content and that the "English haircut bands" had not paid their dues.
 As the birthplace of glam rock the UK was always more theatrical than its US counterpart.
 Parke Puterbaugh for Rolling Stone writes, "The runaway success in early '82 of 'I Ran (So Far Away)' by A Flock of Seagulls was the icing on the cake.
 Fronted by a singer-synth player with a haircut stranger than anything you'd be likely to encounter in a month of poodle shows, A Flock of Seagulls struck gold on the first try.
 The message seemed abundantly clear: America was ready for anything—the stranger, the better.
 And Britain, home of the brave new world of pop, has kept lobbing them over."

 With the emergence of MTV, Jerry Jaffe, head of A&R at Polygram, stated, "I think the kids who watched it felt that there was something more than what they were being spoon-fed on local radio stations.
 Radio stations, for the first time, were getting requests for songs they were not playing."
 Puterbaugh writes, "The British won out here, hands down.
 Next to the prosaic, foursquare appearance of the American bands, such acts as Duran Duran seemed like caviar.
 MTV opened up a whole new world that could not be fully apprehended over the radio.
 The visual angle played to the arty conceits of Britain's young style barons, suggesting something more exotic than the viewer was likely to find in the old hometown."